Dr3dNuX/StringToBin/README.md

 TODO:
-  fix the code structure and add more comments decribing my code. add a style so and use camale case for varables. add a binary to string conveting feature.
+  fix the code structure and add more comments decribing my code. add a style and use camale case for varables. add a binary to string conveting feature.